Celebrate the Lunar New Year in Minneapolis with Traditional Dishes and Events

 The season of Vietnamese Lunar New Year celebration, known as Tết, offers a chance to sample bánh tét, cylindrical sticky rice cakes stuffed with mung beans and marinated pork belly and wrapped in banana leaves.
 Every year, Minneapolis Vietnamese favorite Quang offers made-to-order bánh tét, available by calling the Eat Street restaurant.
 Since it calls for gathering around the table with family and friends over a shared pot of broth, Vietnamese Hot Pot is a common way to celebrate Tết as well.
 Head to East Street’s Jasmine 26 for a totally customizable hot pot experience—where you can choose your own adventure with a variety of broths, meats, seafood, vegetables, and fresh noodles.

-Seollal—Korean New Year—Specials at Kim’s and Kimchi Tofu House
+Seollal—Korean New Year—Specials at Kimchi Tofu House

 Lunar New Year Decorations and Ingredients at United Noodles

-This 15,000 square foot pan-Asian supermarket in Minneapolis’s Seward neighborhood boasts what is arguably the largest selection of Lunar New Year and Year of the Dragon decorations in the Twin Cities.
+This 15,000 square foot pan-Asian supermarket in Minneapolis’s Seward neighborhood boasts what is arguably the largest selection of Lunar New Year and Year of the Snake decorations in the Twin Cities.
 There you’ll find hanging lanterns, red envelopes, ingredients to make your own Lunar New Year feast, and snacks from many Asian countries and cuisines.

 Lunar New Year Events